bbauska/Anti-Project2025/anti.md

 Congress to return to its constitutional responsibility, restore power over Washington to the American people, bring the Administrative State to heel, and in the process defang and defund the woke culture warriors who have infiltrated every last institution in America.”
-[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]] ●
+[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]]</li>
-“Donald Trump is vowing to wrest key spending powers from Congress if elected this November, promising to assert more control over the federal budget than any president in U.S. history.
+<li>● “Donald Trump is vowing to wrest key spending powers from Congress if elected this November,
+promising to assert more control over the federal budget than any president in U.S. history.
 The Constitution gives control over spending to Congress, but Trump and his aides maintain that the president should have much more discretion — including the authority to cease programs